All Episodes

 Well, as the years have gone on, we have discovered that all they've been able to do is level personal attacks.

-With regard to the Billy Meyer case and what is it today?
+Well, what was your conclusion with regard to the Billy Meyer case, and what is it today?

 But the materials, the real materials in the Billy Meyer case have never reached the public or the UFO community.